-In the new planning experience, we've improved the following functionality:
+With the redesigned planning interface, we've improved the following functionality:

 - Planning and viewing work: You now have a timeline right next to the issues in your plan.
-Beside each issue in your plan, line by line, is a corresponding schedule block, which displays when an issue starts and ends in your roadmap.
-To schedule work, you can manually set target dates, or manually drag and drop the issue blocks in your timeline accordingly.
+Beside each issue in your plan, line by line, is a corresponding schedule bar, which displays when an issue starts and ends in your roadmap.
+To schedule work, you can manually set target dates, or manually drag and drop the bars in your timeline accordingly.

-- Optimizing your plan: Aside from setting target dates and manually scheduling issues, you can also choose to optimize the work in your plan.
-By optimizing, Portfolio will use all existing scheduling factors to prepare an optimized schedule for you.
-You can then choose to accept or discard the proposed changes as needed.
+- Auto-scheduling your plan: Aside from setting target dates and manually scheduling issues, you can also choose to auto-schedule the work in your plan.
+Portfolio will consider some factors, and then prepare a schedule of the work items for your teams.
+You can then choose to accept or discard the suggested changes as needed.

-Take note of the following details when using the new experience.
+Note the following details when using the interface:

 |Managing plan permissions||